 Why a leash is so important on a SUP

-To really reinforce the point about the importance of wearing a leash, check out the youtube clip below.
+To really reinforce the point about why we wear a leash in windy conditions, check out the youtube clip below.
 It shows a person falling off while paddling in windy conditions without a leash – and pretty much instantly they’ve lost their board because it blows away much faster than they can swim.
 But then, to compound the problem, a friend on another paddleboard catches up with the wayward board, and attempts to take it under tow using their own leash.
 But she falls off, and is suddenly in grave danger of losing her board too.

 This video was taken from an article in Men’s Journal about the dangers of paddleboarding without a leash